Below are some common questions about all aspects of Canadian safe boating laws

 Q. What if I don’t live in Canada, but boat there?

-A. Non-residents only need to obtain a Pleasure Craft
+A. Non-residents only need to obtain a Pleasure Craft Operator Card if they are

-Operator Card if they are operating their powered boat in Canadian waters for more
+operating their powered boat in Canadian waters for more than 45 consecutive days

-than 45 consecutive days or if the boat they are operating is registered or licensed
+or if the boat they are operating is registered or licensed in Canada (this includes

-in Canada (this includes rented boats).
-Boater Education Cards or equivalent certifications
+rented boats).
+Boater Education Cards or equivalent certifications are recognized

-to provide proof of residency.
+proof of residency.

 Q. What about horsepower restriction for children?